techmaharaj/scalekit-guide/docs/integrations/saml.md

 # SAML

-<Subtitle>Step-by-step guide to configure Single Sign-on using SAML with any Identity Provider. </Subtitle>
+<Subtitle>Configure Single Sign-on using SAML with any Identity Provider. </Subtitle>

 ## 0. Create a SAML application